 How did it start?

-When we decided to buy our next home, we knew we needed a real estate agent.
+When we decided to buy our next home, we knew we needed to find a real estate agent.
 We assumed that given the hot market having a real estate agent would cut down on our time finding a place.
-All said it would be good to have a real estate agent in our corner.
+All said, it would be good to have a real estate agent in our corner.

 I’ll admit, the amount of due diligence we did wasn’t enough.
 I should have asked the real estate agent a lot of questions and done some more digging.
 But we picked our agent because he had a lot of signs in the area we were looking.

 We called him up and he was friendly and pleasant and offered to meet right away.
 All things we would like to see in a real estate agent.

 It was pretty straightforward, we met with him at our house.
 Told him what area of town we were looking in and the search criteria.
 Then he gave us the contract to sign. .